-- A doctoral-level psychologist who is licensed to practice independently, and demonstrates sufficient training and experience. - A psychometrist or psychometrician who administers and scores psychological tests under the supervision of a licensed doctoral-level psychologist, and whose services are billed by the supervising psychologist.
-The supervising psychologist must have face-to-face contact with the member at intake and during the feedback session and is responsible for final test interpretation, report writing and final signature of approval. - A credentialed psychiatrist who meets the following requirements: - o Recognized certification in neurology through the American Board of Psychiatry and Neurology; - Accreditation in behavioral neurology and neuropsychiatry through the American Neuropsychiatric Association; - o State medical licensure specifically allowing for the provision of neuropsychological testing service(s); - o Evidence of professional training and expertise in the specific tests and/or assessment measures for which authorization is requested; - Physician and supervised psychometrician(s) adhere to the prevailing national professional and ethical standards regarding test administration, scoring, and interpretation. - ⊖● A board-certified neurologist
+- A doctoral-level psychologist who is licensed to practice independently and demonstrates sufficient training and experience - A credentialed psychiatrist who meets the following requirements: - o Recognized certification in neurology through the American Board of Psychiatry and Neurology - o Accreditation in behavioral neurology and neuropsychiatry through the American Neuropsychiatric Association - o State medical licensure specifically allowing for the provision of neuropsychological testing service(s) - o Evidence of professional training and expertise in the specific tests and/or assessment measures for which authorization is requested - o Physician and supervised psychometrician(s) adhere to the prevailing national professional and ethical standards regarding test administration, scoring, and interpretation - A board-certified neurologist

-See the following Optum Coverage Determination Guideline Supplemental Clinical Criteria for more information:
+Refer to the following Optum Supplemental Clinical Criteria for more information:

-Psychological and Neuropsychological Testing (to access this guideline, go to: Optum Provider Express > Clinical Resources > Guidelines/Policies/Manuals > Coverage Determination CuidelinesSupplemental Clinical Criteria-) Accessed May 16, 2022.
+Psychological Neuropsychological Testing Guidelines (to access this guideline, go to: Optum Provider Express > Clinical Resources > Guidelines/Policies/Manuals > Supplemental clinical Criteria.
+Accessed May 15, 2023.
+Optum Provider Express > Clinical Resources > Guidelines/Policies/Manuals > Supplemental Clinical Criteria) Accessed May 16, 2022.

-Benefit Considerations
+Ranafit Considerations

-Some benefit documents within UnitedHealthcare exclude neuropsychological testing for some or all indications.
-The member'sCheck the federal, state specific documents must be consulted in order to determine or contractual requirements for benefit coverage for neuropsychological testing.
+Check the federal, state or contractual requirements for benefit coverage for neuropsychological testing.